Can a Solar Panel (PV) System be switched off?

 Are solar panel isolation switches safe?

 When homeowners purchase solar they generally only think of the panels that go on the roof.
-Did you know, however, that solar PV installations in Sydney and throughout Australia comprise numerous components to enable the system to function?
+Did you know, however, that solar PV installations comprise numerous components to enable the system to function?

-One feature of a typical solar PV installation in Sydney and beyond is the AC and DC circuit breakers or isolators.
+One feature of a typical solar PV installation is the AC and DC circuit breakers or isolators.
 These are switches that allow you to isolate your grid-connected system.
 The AC switch can isolate the inverter from the grid whereas the DC isolator prevents PV module direct current from feeding back to the inverter.
-This does not, however, turn the panels off because they will naturally continue to generate electricity so long as the sun is shining.
+This does not, however, turn the panels off because they will naturally continue to generate electricity as long as they are exposed to light.

 As the industry has evolved so too has the technology.
 Unfortunately there are brands and models of isolators that were installed and are now considered to be fire risks.
 Various rotary DC isolators for example have been identified as fire risks because they tend to arc internally and can start fires.

-If you are unable to determine whether your solar PV installation in Sydney, Melbourne, Brisbane, Adelaide—anywhere in Australia—may contain a recalled product we recommend that you engage LJW Solar or any local CEC accredited installer to inspect.
+If you are unable to determine whether your solar PV installation in Sydney, Melbourne, Brisbane, Adelaide—anywhere in Australia—may contain a recalled product we recommend that you engage with a local CEC accredited installer to inspect your solar PV system.

-The PVStop spray was designed to retard fire and to reduce panel DC voltage should a rooftop isolator pose a safety risk and require urgent attention.
+The PVStop coating was designed to retard fire and to reduce panel DC electricity should a rooftop isolator pose a safety risk and require urgent attention.